Telšiai: Culture

 In the southern part of the city close to the Lake Mastis there is a city park with the Open-Air Museum of Rural Life of Samogitia.
 It was opened in 1983 and has an exposition of typical homesteads of 19th century Samogitia.
 Currently there are 16 authentic buildings.
 The museum exhibition is arranged in homestead sections: a rich farmer's grange; a barn; a poor farmer's grange, and a simple peasant's grange.
 Museum visitors can also get acquainted with a windmill, smithy, threshing barn and associated equipment.

 Drama Theater and Culture Centre

 The Drama Theater of Žemaitė, named after famous Lithuanian author Žemaitė, is one of the oldest theaters in Lithuania.
-The origins of the theater in Telšiai starts in the beginning of 20th century when student of arts and medicine Vaseris came back to Telšiai from Kyiv and presented two performances in the empty barracks of the town.
+The origins of the theater in Telšiai starts in the beginning of the 20th century when student of arts and medicine Vaseris came back to Telšiai from Kyiv and presented two performances in the empty barracks of the town.
 The Theater is a member of the International Amateur Theatre Association.
 Nowadays it has two troupes of actors: adult actors (director K. Brazauskas) and youth Savi actors (director L. Pocevičienė).
 The head of the theater is Artūras Butkus.

 Telšiai also has a Culture centre.
 It was established in 1946.
 Current building of the centre was built in 1974.
 Since 2007 the building is under reconstruction.
 Currently it has 13 art collectives.